- December 14, 2022

 Having said all that, usage of digital currencies will continue to gain traction…1 in every 5 businesses will offer digital payment options this year.

-Q. Why is the IRS hell bent on chasing crypto owners?
+Why is the IRS Hell-bent on Chasing Crypto Owners?

-The new law requires brokerages like Fidelity Investments, Vanguard and Robinhood that transfer digital assets to investors to send to its customers and the IRS an annual form detailing a client’s digital transactions for federal tax returns that will be filed in 2024.
+The new law requires brokerages like Fidelity Investments, Vanguard, and Robinhood that transfer digital assets to investors to send to their customers and the IRS an annual form detailing a client’s digital transactions for federal tax returns that will be filed in 2024.

 The question though remains whether many investors will receive inaccurate forms because crypto exchanges don’t typically track the original price at which a customer buys a digital asset.